-Notwithstanding the key audit matter identified, we have determined that impairment is not appropriate having applied the following procedures:
+Notwithstanding the key audit matters identified, we have determined that impairment is not appropriate having applied the following procedures:

-- We have reviewed prior years discounted cash-flows and performed a sensitivity analysis with respect to bauxite sale price, input costs, current reserves and the discount rate this year to confirm that the recoverable amount exceeds the carrying amount of the asset in the financial statements. - In relation to reserves, we have reviewed management's geological reports in conjunction with recent bauxite sales and prior year's discounted cash flow forecast to reconfirm the recoverable amount of asset. - We have reviewed the company's profitability, net assets, cash reserves and share price over the last 12 months to provide assurance that notwithstanding the indicator of impairment, the company has and is expected to have excess net tangible assets to mitigate the differential between market capitalisation and the carrying amount of the asset in the financial statements. - With respect to AASB 136, indicator of impairment, we have considered the impact on market capitalisation and impairment due to the volatility of share price over the last six months. - Further representations from management regarding the suitability of reliance upon last prior discounted cash flow forecast as a basis that the recoverable amount of mining tenements exceeded the carrying amount as stated in the financial statements. - Notwithstanding that the company has not provided us with a recent valuation of the tenements, we have obtained further written representations from management to have prepared prior to the completion of the next half-year financial report, a current five year cash flow forecast that includes current bauxite sale prices and input costs that has been discounted with an appropriate discount rate. . - We have obtained further written undertakings from management to have prepared prior to the completion of the next half-year financial report, a current valuation of the asset by a suitably qualified person that is compliant with JORC 2012 and VALMIN 2015.
+- We audited the updated discounted cash flow forecast and confirmed the underlining assumptions, cost estimates and revenue projections. - We confirmed that the volumes of reserves used in the discounted cash flow forecast have not used reserves from the tenements that have been relinquished. - We have reviewed the company's profitability, net assets, cash reserves and share price over the last 12 months to provide assurance that notwithstanding the share price reduction being an indicator of impairment, the company has and is expected to have excess net tangible assets to mitigate the differential between market capitalisation and the carrying amount of the asset in the financial statements. - With respect to AASB 136, indicators of impairment, we have considered the impact on market capitalisation and impairment due to the volatility of share price over the last six months. - Notwithstanding that the company has not provided us with a recent valuation of the tenements, we have obtained further written representations relating to the assumptions, cost inputs, revenue projections and discount rate in the current discounted cash flow prepared by management and audited them. - We have also sought assurance from management regarding the possible impact that COVID-19 many have on the projected revenues of the Group and its operations.